Full Moon on

 Lunation 107 / 1060

-The Moon is 15 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 15 days old and navigating through the middle part of the current synodic month.
 This is lunation 107 of Meeus index or 1060 from Brown series.

 Synodic month length 29.51 days